RESOURCES

 • Wood substrates must have a minimum of 18” between the sub-floor and the ground.
 All crawl spaces must be ventilated.

-• Wood based sub floors such as plywood, OSB or OFB, must contain 10% or less moisture in all areas before product can be installed.
+• Wood based sub floors such as plywood, OSB or OFB, should only contain 10% or less moisture in all areas before product can be installed.

-• Newly laid concrete should have settled for a minimum of 28 days.
+• Newly laid concrete should have settled for a minimum of 28 days and moisture content for a cement screed must be less than 2.5%.

 • Please use an electronic moisture indicator to accurately measure the moisture levels within newly cured concrete to ensure that the sub-floor meets the required specification before flooring is laid, and an electronic pin meter for wood substrates for the same purpose.